 When should I stop icing/cryotherapy?

-In general, you should do this for as long as possible even once the swelling, pain and inflammation is gone.
-But in general when those three symptoms subside it can be stopped.
+In general, you should do this for as long as possible even once the swelling, pain, and inflammation are gone.
+But in general, when those three symptoms subside it can be stopped.

 When can I return to school/work?

 Consult your doctor and determine what level of activity is required, but with brace usually 1 week.

 When should I start physical therapy?

 You should attempt it as soon as possible and prescribed by your physician.
 This includes the home program that may/may not contain some of the exercises listed above.

 What if I think I re-injured my ACL after the operation?

 Do not wait for it to heal on its own.
 If you feel that you have re-injured the operated leg, make an appointment with the doctor as early as possible for a professional consultation before “undesirable healing occurs.”
 Usually, the ACL itself may not be re-damaged but surrounding tissues and structures can become irritated.